A Game-Theoretic Framework for Multi-Period-Multi-Company Demand Response Management in the Smart Grid: Power Allocation (Nash Game)

-{\bf Existence and Uniqueness of Nash Equilibrium.} The following theorem, whose proof can be found in the Appendix, states the existence and uniqueness of Nash equilibrium, and provides an expression for it. \begin{theorem} There exists a unique pure-strategy Nash equilibrium for the power allocation game, and it is given by \, \end{theorem}
+The following theorem, whose proof can be found in the Appendix, states the existence and uniqueness of Nash equilibrium in the power allocation game, and provides an expression for it. \begin{theorem} Under Assumptions \ref{assumption1}-\ref{assumption2}, if ${\bf G}_k$ is fully controllable, there exists a unique pure-strategy Nash equilibrium for the power allocation game, and it is given by \end{theorem}

-{ \begin{remark} The proof of Theorem 3 reveals that (\ref{Uk}) is strictly concave and increasing in each $G_k(t)$.
+Interestingly, the optimal strategy for each company is to equally allocate its power across all time periods.
+The proof of Theorem \ref{allocation} reveals that (\ref{Uk}) is strictly concave and increasing in each $G_k(t)$.
 This is an important property that allows accommodating further company-specific operational constraints and relaxing the full-controllability assumption.
 To illustrate, suppose that company $k$ has a mix of generation sources for which generation is controllable for some periods and only partially controllable for others.
-Then, it can add period-specific bounds.
-Existence and uniqueness of a pure-strategy Nash equilibrium are still guaranteed due to the strict concavity \cite{basar}.
-Since generation costs are typically assumed to be convex, company $k$ can also allocate its generation to maximize its profit, by subtracting the cost from (\ref{Uk}), and if the cost is strictly convex, again there exists a unique pure-strategy Nash equilibrium. \end{remark} }
+Then, it can add linear constraints to problem (\ref{prob3}) reflecting inter-temporal considerations at the generation-side (such as ramping limits).
+Existence and uniqueness of a pure-strategy Nash equilibrium are still guaranteed due to the strict concavity of the objective \cite{basar}.
+Since generation costs are typically assumed to be convex \cite{bosebook} (denote it by $c_k$ for each company $k$), company $k$ can also allocate its generation to maximize its profit, by subtracting the cost from (\ref{Uk}).
+One can alter the objective function of the power allocation game to

+and the problem reflects profit-maximization in this case.
+Using (\ref{cvx}) and following our analysis, { we conclude that each company maximizes a strictly concave function}, and one can easily conclude the existence of a pure-strategy Nash equilibrium in this case.